-The 2020 ACL and ACT for cowcod south of 40°10' N. lat. are 10 mt and 6 mt, respectively.
+The 2020 ACL and ACT for cowcod south of 40°10' N lat. are 10 mt and 6 mt, respectively.
 The 2020 vessel limits for cowcod are based on an apportionment (17.7 percent) of the 6 mt ACT.
-Public comment at the Council's June 2019 meeting by participants in the trawl fishery south of 40°10' N. lat. urged the Council and NMFS to increase or eliminate the cowcod vessel limit.
+Public comment at the Council's June 2019 meeting by participants in the trawl fishery south of 40°10' N lat. urged the Council and NMFS to increase or eliminate the ACT to effect a higher cowcod vessel limit.
 While no entity has exceeded the annual cowcod vessel limit through 2018, the comments received indicated that some trawl participants might exceed their vessel limit this year despite efforts to avoid incidental cowcod bycatch.
 Once the annual vessel limit is attained, the vessel needs to cease fishing for the rest of the year.
 This poses a significant economic cost to affected participants since they cannot fish their remaining quota of healthy target species.
 While there is no regulatory mechanism to avoid such impacts this year, the GMT recommended increasing or eliminating the 2020 cowcod ACT to potentially avoid such impacts next year.
 They also posed the option of reducing the yield set-aside or off-the top deduction of yield from the ACL to account for research activities, limits for exempted fishing permits (EFPs), and incidental bycatch in non-groundfish fisheries.
-The GMT will further explore this option in September.

-It has been anticipated that cowcod would be increasingly difficult to avoid in groundfish fisheries south of $40^{\circ}10^{\circ}$ N. lat. given the prediction cowcod would be rebuilt at the start of 2019.
-This prediction is confirmed based on the draft 2019 cowcod stock assessment, which estimates the spawning stock is at 57 percent of B_0 at the start of 2019 (Dick and He 2019).
-If the Council's SSC endorses the assessment as the best scientific information available at its September 2019 meeting, the Council will adopt it and recommend to NMFS the stock be declared rebuilt.
-New harvest specifications would then be considered for 2021 and beyond based on the results of the new assessment.
-The action the Council is considering here is increasing or eliminating the 2020 ACT to avoid impacts to affected trawl fishery participants in the interim before new harvest specifications are implemented in 2021.
+It has been anticipated that cowcod would be increasingly difficult to avoid in groundfish fisheries south of $40^{\circ}10^{\circ}$ N lat. given the prediction cowcod would be rebuilt at the start of 2019.
+This prediction is confirmed based on the results of the 2019 cowcod stock assessment adopted at the September 2019 Council meeting, which estimates the spawning stock is at 57 percent of B0 at the start of 2019 (Dick and He 2019).
+The Council recommended to NMFS the stock be declared rebuilt.
+New harvest specifications will be considered for 2021 and beyond based on the results of the new assessment.
+The action the Council is considering here is eliminating the 2020 ACT to avoid impacts to affected trawl fishery participants in the interim before new harvest specifications are implemented in 2021.

-The Council is scheduled to adopt a range of alternatives (see the "strawman" alternatives above) and a preliminary preferred alternative (PPA) for this proposed action at its September 2019 meeting in Boise, Idaho.
-The PPA will go out for public review and final Council action is scheduled at its November 2019 meeting in Costa Mesa, California.
+The Council adopted the range of alternatives described in Section 2.1 and the preliminary preferred alternative (PPA) for this proposed action at its September 2019 meeting in Boise, Idaho.
+Final Council action is scheduled at its November 2019 meeting in Costa Mesa, California.